Freedom and our Bill of Rights

 Lowering Tax Burdens

 Healthcare is one of the most complex issues the legislature has to deal with.
 Unfortunately many of the healthcare/health insurance issues need to be fixed on a national level.
 However the state can work within those confines of that federal umbrella and work toward solutions that will make healthcare more affordable for Montanan’s.
-During the 2017 session I supported multiple bills designed to drive down these health care costs and/or address healthcare issues ( such as SB96, HB123, & SB340) .
+During past sessions I supported multiple bills designed to drive down these health care costs and/or address healthcare issues ( such as SB96, HB123, & SB340) .
 They were not bills that just throw more tax payer money at high costs, but bills that work to lower the costs so all can benefit.
 I will continue to support legislation that makes our healthcare more affordable!

 Business and Entrepreneurship